Rapol/serverless-babel-starter/README.md

 us to version the API using the base path and be able to separate the deployments of each version.

-Deploying the current configuration will create an API Gateway named `devv0100-serverless-da-boilerplate`.
+Deploying the current configuration will create an API Gateway named `devv0100-serverless-service-name`.
 The stage of the API will be named `devv0100` and the default API url will be in the format:

 `https://{apiId}.execute-api.us-east-1.amazonaws.com/devv0100`

-By setting up the customDomain in serverless.yml, we can set up a custom doamin and point our newly deploy API with versioning with the following format:
+By setting up the customDomain in serverless.yml, we can set up a custom domain and point our newly deploy API with versioning that has the following format:

 `api.{region}.{stage}.${your-domain}/v01_00`